 ---|---|

-Why are there no Open Fund rounds in 2023- 2024? | We currently have thirteen charity partners receiving multi-year grants and one charity partner receiving a one-off grant.
-We always knew, in terms of our size, resources and income available, that we could not fund more than round twelve charities at any one time.
-We are currently focusing on our relationships with our current partners, learning from these charities, and then using this learning to feed into a refreshed strategy and plan for 2025 onwards. |
+Why isn't there a new Open Fund round in 2024? | We currently have seven charity partners from Peter Minet's Open Fund Round 2 receiving large multi-year grants that run until August 2025.
+In terms of our size, resources and income available, we are limited in the number of charities we can fund at any one time.
+We are focusing on our relationships with our current partners, learning from these charities.
+We will publish our Open Fund Round 3 deadlines in January 2025. |

 Most of my charity's work and users are in Lambeth and Southwark, but we also work with people and communities in another borough.
 Can I apply? | No, I'm afraid not.
 We only award grants to charities that only work in Lambeth or Southwark.
 We give unrestricted grants because charities have told us these are the most valuable type of grants.
 Peter Minet Trust's geographical area is Lambeth and Southwark and we only work in Lambeth and Southwark.
 So, we can't give unrestricted grants to organisations working with people and communities outside the boroughs as the funds could then be supporting work outside our geographical area.
 We know this can be frustrating, but we're a small funder with limited funds, committed to unrestricted giving and also need to focus We understand that some charities working just in Lambeth and Southwark with people and communities in Lambeth and Southwark may sometimes have a visit or activity outside Lambeth and Southwark and this is OK. |